jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Cannot be attached to more than one instance at the same time
 * Privisioned IOPS: maximun ratio of 50:1 between IOPS and volume size

+## Elastic File System (EFS)
+* Simple, petabytes scalable file storage for use with EC2 instances
+* EFS file systems are elastic, and automatically grow and shrink as you add and remove files
+* Stored redundantly across multiples AZs
+* Big Data and analytics, media processing, workflows, content management, web, home directories
+* Supports NFS 4.1
+* ON premises access enabled via Direct Connect

+### EFS Limits
+* 1 to 1000 of EC2 instances, from multiple AZs, concunrrently
+* By default, you can create up to 10 file systems per AWS account per region

 ## IAM
 * AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.
 ### Features